uhasker/getting-things-done-in-next-js/src/chapter3/03-more-on-http.md

 The status code `401` (`Unauthorized`) usually means that the client couldn't be successfully authenticated.

-The status code `403` (`Forbidden`) usually menas that the client doesn't have the necessary right to access the requested content.
+The status code `403` (`Forbidden`) usually means that the client doesn't have the necessary right to access the requested content.
 Note that there is an important difference between `401` and `403`.
 The code `401` means that the client couldn't be authenticated _at all_, the code `403` means that the client could be authenticated, but doesn't have relevant access rights.